 Viterra management says GSU's proposed weekend differential would cost the company \$2.00 per hour at the low end and \$4.00 per hour at the average wage.
-GSU does not dispute the cost calculation, but we insist that positive steps be taken to fix the problem of perpetual "on call shifting".
+GSU does not dispute the cost calculation, but we insist that positive steps be taken to fix the problems associated with call out and standby duties.